joaotavora/yasnippet/doc/snippet-expansion.rst

 Minibuffer prompting
 ~~~~~~~~~~~~~~~~~~~~

-You can use functions ``yas/completing-prompt`` for the classic emacs
+You can use functions ``yas-completing-prompt`` for the classic emacs
-completion method or ``yas/ido-prompt`` for a much nicer looking
+completion method or ``yas-ido-prompt`` for a much nicer looking
 method.
 The best way is to try it.
 This works in a terminal.

 .. image:: images/dropdown-menu.png